GDSC-OregonState/GDSC-OregonState.github.io/src/content/blog/WinterChallenge.md

 ## Challenge Breakdown 🤖

-Each week the challenges are going be structured as follows:
+Each of the 8 weeks this term, the challenges are going be structured as follows:

 - A Base challenge worth **100 Points**
-- Then there will be addition challenges worth between **25-100 points**
+- Then there will be additional challenges worth between **25-100 points**
 - You'll then show your project to us or submit our google form

 ---